nforgeio/neonKUBE/Images/neon-hive-manager/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;`neon vault auto-unlock on|off`

-Many (perhaps most) clusters don't need this level of security and operators may wish that Vault could be be automatically unsealed after restarts.  **neon-cluster-manager** can be configured to accomplish this by persisting the Vault unseal keys as a Docker secret named **neon-cluster-manager-vaultkeys**.  neonHIVEs are configured to do this by default.
+Many (perhaps most) clusters don't need this level of security and operators may wish that Vault could be be automatically unsealed after restarts.  **neon-hive-manager** can be configured to accomplish this by persisting the Vault unseal keys as a Docker secret named **neon-hive-manager-vaultkeys**.  neonHIVEs are configured to do this by default.

 # Environment Variables